Web3MADE/Web3-Shopify-Theme-App-Extension/README.md

 ## Web 3 Integration

+To follow along with the video tutorial, select the ***start*** branch from the menu.
+This will give you the starting template without the extension.

 This app integrated Web 3 wallet connectivity into liquid app blocks.
 These are pieces of code that exist in the browser, instead of the server in a normal Shopofy embedded app.

 A Bundler (Webpack) is required to bundle the JavaScript and CSS into a singular file.
 This bundled file is referenced in the 'connect-wallet-block.liquid' file as containing the logic.